Jahbas/DHB-converter/README.md

 **Q: Theme not persisting after refresh?**
 A: Check if your browser allows localStorage.
 Try clearing browser data and refreshing.

+**Q: Advanced functions not working?**
+A: Make sure you're using the correct syntax.
+Functions need parentheses: `sin(90)`, not `sin90`.

+**Q: Settings menu not opening?**
+A: Click the ⚙️ settings icon in the bottom right corner.
+Make sure JavaScript is enabled.

 ## 📝 License